home-assistant/architecture/adr/0011-discovery-requires-unique-id.md

 ## Proposal

-All new integratons with discoverable config flows should be required to set an unique id during discovery.
+All new integrations with discoverable config flows should be required to set a unique id during discovery.

 All existing integrations with discoverable config flows should be reviewed for